NathanArnall/RVToolsExporter/README.md

 # RVToolsExporter
-Powershell script to generate RVTools excel export with customizable options
+Powershell script to generate RVTools excel export with customizable options.
+Intended to be used alongside another excel document.

 To make it task scheduler/script ready, make sure all variables are set and all paths and permissions are correct.